Railroad ties are mostly made of creosote-treated wood.

 Such high heat effectively burns off any hazardous materials contained in the railroad ties, including creosote.

-The Environmental Protection Agency encourages you to reuse materials whenever it is possible, and one of the materials they recommend reusing is railroad ties.
+The Environmental Protection Agency encourages you to reuse the materials cautiously whenever it is possible.
+And one of the materials they recommend reusing is railroad ties.

 Below, you’ll find a few ways that you can reuse railroad ties instead of adding them to the local landfill: